 How Safe is Boric Acid as a Method to Kill Ants for Humans and Pets?

 While boric acid is a poison that kills ants, it is considered to have low toxicity for humans and pets and is not an acute health danger.
-However, precautions should still be taken with its use – it should never be ingested or inhaled.
-Symptoms of boric acid poisoning in people and pets can range from nausea and vomiting to longer term effects with chronic exposure.
+However, precautions should still be taken with its use.
+Below is a table that details the safety aspects of using boric acid for ant control, outlining potential risks and how to mitigate them.

 Where to Properly Place Boric Acid Baits?